pivotal-anz/ci-ultimate/UsingConcourse.md

 Several types of predefined resources are provided by Concourse, including `git`.
 If you look at the Concourse [github project](https://github.com/concourse?query=resource) you will see several resource sub-projects for both input (getting docker images, pulling from git, fetching data from Amazon S3) and output (pushing to Cloud Foundry, saving to S3).

-*Important Note:* Although the project on github is called `ci-ultimate`, because we have called the resource `ci-ultimate-repo`, it is cloned onto the Concourse VM into a directory also called `ci-ultimate-repo`.
-Thus the script we want to run is
+**Important Note:** Although the repository (project) on github is called `ci-ultimate`, because we have called the resource `ci-ultimate-repo`, it is cloned onto the Concourse VM into a directory also called `ci-ultimate-repo`.
+Thus the script we want to run is `ci-ultimate-repo/scripts/ci-test`.
-`ci-ultimate-repo/scripts/ci-test`.

 ## Jobs